Rewind (novel): Reception

 Rewind received mixed reviews.
 Critic Don D'Ammassa called the book "entertaining but less original than Sleator's other novels."
-The novel was panned by Kirkus Reviews, which also called the premise unoriginal and wrote that the story's "internal logic seems more convenient than consistent."
+The novel was panned by Kirkus Reviews, who also called the premise unoriginal and wrote that the story's "internal logic seems more convenient than consistent."

 Novelist Victoria Strauss praised the book's plot, characters, and "appealing message about maturity" for SFSite.

 Analysis

 Alison Waller noted that the novel, though it is linear prose, is structured like a video game or work of hypertext with multiple endings, suggesting the many options adolescents are faced with when coming of age.